diegonatalo/diegonatalo/README.md

 📚 I'm a student of Systems Analysis and Development

-💖 Love front-end development and UI/UX
+💖 Love Front-End Development

-🤖 Currently learning Typescript and making Discord bot for fun
+🤖 Currently learning React and Typescript

 ---
 ### ⚡ Languages and Frameworks: